BennoDev/ng-simple-template/README.md

 ####Getting started

 - Make sure nodejs is installed.
-- After pulling the repo, run `npm install` in your command prompt in the repo containing `package.json`.
+- After pulling the repo, run `npm install` in your command prompt in the folder containing `package.json`.
 - Make sure you have gulp globally installed, to do this run `npm install gulp -g`.

 ####Gulp